ExchangeUnion/docs/Market Maker Guide.md

 # Tips 'n Tricks
 * If you are syncing the full setup and `geth` is **stuck at 99.99%** syncing status and can't catch up to 100% within 24 hours after reaching 99.99%, you are likely running geth on a HDD or any other drive that is too slow for geth to catch up with the chain.
 The only advise we have here is: switch to a faster SSD (best 150 MB/s or higher)
-* If you only have a small SSD available, you can place your entire setup on a HDD, except of a small part of geth's data, which needs to be located on a fast SSD.
-Copy the sample config file via e.g. `cp sample-mainnet.conf mainnet.conf` and uncomment/edit the following two options:
+* If you only have a small SSD available, you can place your entire setup on a HDD, except for a small part of geth's data, which needs to be located on a fast SSD.
+To do so, create the config file, e.g. in the mainnet directory located on the HDD with `cp sample-mainnet.conf mainnet.conf`, then edit the following two options in `mainnet.conf`:
 ```bash
 [geth]
 # internal SSD